 The pursuit of sustainability is directly related to the Catholic Mission of the University.
 In his encyclical Laudato Si’, Pope Francis reminds us that our common home is like a sister with whom we share our life and a beautiful mother who opens her arms to embrace us.
 He urgently appeals for a new dialogue about how we are shaping the future of our planet.
 “We need a conversation which includes everyone, since the environmental challenge we are undergoing, and its human roots, concern and affect us all.”
 The Office of Sustainability acknowledges this need and actively works to weave faith into its programs.

-Notre Dame has made several commitments related to sustainability, including curtailing the use of coal in its power plant by 2020.
+Notre Dame has made several commitments related to sustainability, including discontinuing the use of coal and cutting the University's carbon footprint in half.

 The University of Notre Dame is committed to providing reliable information and services to allow current and future members of the community the opportunity to experience all Notre Dame has to offer.
 For information regarding student accommodations, contact Disability Services.
 If you have questions or suggestions to improve accessibility on any Notre Dame website, contact firstname.lastname@example.org.
 For information on web accessibility, visit the University web accessibility initiative website.